dragones/llmpm/README.md

 > `(echo [INST]Please enumerate any actions from this meeting transcript:; cat 6vn84pv7wq-a7b6-4ff0-9939-ec8e22d16e8b.txt | sed 's/   */ /'; echo [/INST]; ) | ./mixtral-8x7b-instruct-v0.1.Q3_K_M.llamafile -f /dev/stdin --temp 0 -c 20000 --silent-prompt -n 1000`

 Note that mistral LLMs require the prompt to be surrounded by `[INST]...[/INST]` text (HuggingFace [docs](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2)).

+### Embed Everything

+Make meaning with a central vector store of embeddings.

+Vector databases differ from traditional databases by storing content according to the semantic meaning of the text vs. traditional object-relational mapping to SQL or JSON databases.

+Enterprise vendors like Google & Microsoft are adding semantic search across your cloud documents.
+Salesforce just [announced](https://www.salesforce.com/news/press-releases/2023/12/14/unstructured-data-ai-search-einstein/) their Einstein Data Cloud Vector Database & Einstein Copilot Search which adds semantic search across your CRM data.

+[Salesforce image]

+To take advantage, first you need to chunk the content into paragraphs and generate “embeddings”.
+Embeddings are the mathematical representation of the semantic meaning of the text.
+Think long sequences of decimal numbers.

+#### Generate Embeddings

+Chroma is a database for building AI applications with embeddings.
+It comes with everything you need to get started built in, and runs on your machine.

+**Chroma**

+**OpenAI / Cohere**

+[OpenAI](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings) and [Cohere](https://cohere.com/embeddings) both offer embedding API endpoints for $0.0001/1K tokens and $0.10/1M tokens respectively.

+**Pinecone**

+[Pinecone](https://www.pinecone.io/) offers a hosted vector database endpoint for free for a single index and production instances for $0.096/hour + $0.025/GB/month.